-The University of Tampa is committed to providing a campus learning environment that promotes international competency and prepares its students to become global citizens.
 The International Programs Office is the focal point for internationalization initiatives and programs, and serves as a liaison to the international and local communities.
-Located in Plant Hall 300, this office is responsible for cultural training and programming for the University community, providing study abroad and exchange opportunities for both students and faculty, facilitating faculty initiatives for research and course development, and providing services for international students.
+The office is responsible for cultural training and international programming for the University community, providing study abroad and exchange opportunities for both students and faculty, facilitating faculty initiatives for research and course development, and providing services for international students.